 Staff at Hazelbury Bryan feel it is seminal to highlight and be aware of the differing groups of learners and vulnerable children in their class.
-We are inclusive and we ensure that children of all abilities and backgrounds are accommodated and make progress in reading, writing and communicating, including children who are SEN, SMHC, from disadvantaged families or have a disability.
-Once this information is acquired, teachers will plan and teach personalised English lessons which focus on the particular needs of each child, utilising resources, TA support, targeted interventions and where needed outside agencies.
-We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points, to ensure every child can celebrate success.
+Once this information is acquired, teachers can plan and teach personalised English lessons which focus on the particular needs of each child.
+We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.

-English at Hazelbury Bryan will not only occur in daily English, Reading and Spelling/Phonic lessons, but it is embedded within all our lessons and we strive for a high level of English for all.
-Through using high-quality texts, immersing children in vocabulary, rich learning environments, cross curricular links to other areas of learning and ensuring curriculum expectations are met, the children at Hazelbury Bryan will not only become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening, preparing them for using these skills in the wider World.
-We intend to prepare children for an ever changing world, where reading, writing and communicating is the key to opening many opportunities.
+English at Hazelbury Bryan will not occur in daily English, Reading and Spelling/Phonic lessons, but it is embedded within all our lessons and we will strive for a high level of English for all.
+Through using high-quality texts, immersing children in vocabulary, rich learning environments and ensuring curriculum expectations are met, the children at Hazelbury Bryan will not only become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening.